irrwahn/svg2ass/README.md

-and ASS related, fairly self explaining command line options, SVG2ASS provides an option to render all shapes into a single drawing command per SVG file (which forces all shapes to use the same initial color and border width settings), or alternatively, produce a seperate dialog line for each shape (which is the default).
+and ASS related, fairly self explaining command line options, SVG2ASS provides an option to render all shapes into a single drawing command per SVG file (which forces all shapes to use the same initial color and border width settings), or alternatively, produce a separate dialog line for each shape (which is the default).